Skip to main content Skip to footer

 Judicial Conferences

-The Children’s Commission provides high-quality trainings and conferences that encourage judicial leadership both within the courtroom and in the broader child welfare community, with the goal of promoting best practices to improve outcomes and establish and maintain a well-informed judiciary.
+The Children’s Commission provides high-quality trainings and conferences that promote best practices to improve outcomes outcomes for children and families and establish and maintain a well-informed judiciary.
 Please see below for recent and upcoming judicial conferences hosted by the Children’s Commission.
 For questions regarding these judicial conferences, please email CCTraining@txcourts.gov.

 The Children’s Commission, in partnership with the Texas Center for the Judiciary (TCJ) hosted the 17th annual Child Welfare Judges Conference (CWJC) on October 21-23, 2024.
 A pre-conference training hosted by the Office of Court Administration was held on the opening day of the conference for Child Protection Court Judges and Child Protection Court Coordinators, and was followed by the full conference.
 Registration was limited to judges who handle civil child welfare cases.